ibm-watson-embedded-business-assistant/eba-example-agents/samples/EDI.md

 ### General

 This sample makes use of the endpoints within the General tab.
 In particular, we implement the @start endpoint, which is used to perform some initialization tasks upon session creation.
-This sample makes use of small persistent storage which Watson Assistant provides to its users.
+This sample makes use of small persistent storage which EBA provides to its users.
 The start endpoint contains some bootstrap logic for populating the storage endpoints "purchaseOrders" and "invoices" for first time users.
 The Params api, made available in the "eba" pacakge, provides a simple load/save interface for read and modifying data from these endpoints.
 We check if the load operation returns a 404, meaning that the storage endpoint is empty.
 If it is empty, we populate some hardcoded sample data in the form of json data, which is located in the assets table.

 ### Concepts